zowe/docs-site/docs/user-guide/zosmf-lite.md

 #### Procedure

-1. If you are running z/OS V2R2 or V2R3, download job IZUNUSEC and upload this Job to z/OS.
-If you are running z/OS V2R4, IZUNUSEC is located at SYS1.SAMPLIB.
+1. If you run z/OS V2R2 or V2R3, download job IZUNUSEC and upload this Job to z/OS.
+If you run z/OS V2R4, IZUNUSEC is located at SYS1.SAMPLIB.
 2. Review and edit the job, if necessary.
 3. Submit IZUNUSEC as a batch job on your z/OS system.
 4. Connect your user ID to IZUADMIN group.
-Download and customize IZUAUTH, replace the ‘userid’ with your z/OSMF user id.
-Submit the JOB on your z/OS system.
+    1. Download and customize job IZUAUTH.
+    2. Replace the ‘userid’ with your z/OSMF user ID.
+    3. Submit the job on your z/OS system.

 #### Results

-The IZUNUSEC job should complete with return code 0000.
+Ensure the IZUNUSEC job completes with return code `0000`.

 To verify, check the results of the job execution in the job log.
 For example, you can use SDSF to examine the job log:

 1. In the SDSF primary option menu, select Option ST.

-2. On the SDSF Status Display, enter letter S next to the job that you submitted.
+2. On the SDSF Status Display, enter **S** next to the job that you submitted.

 3. Check the return code of the job.
 The job succeeds if ‘0000’ is returned.